-Once the mercury starts to rise berry consumption in our house kicks up big time.
-Plus I was inspired by a cookbook I recently bought, Modern Baking by Donna Hay.
-She’s basically the Martha Stewart of Australia with an unpretentious approach to home cooking.
-And what I love about this book, there’s a stunning photo of every single recipe.
+Inspiration for this blueberry galette came from the cookbook, Modern Baking by Donna Hay.
+She's basically the Martha Stewart of Australia with an unpretentious approach to home cooking.
+And what I love about this book, there's a stunning photo of every single recipe.

 I modified her blueberry tart slightly by adding a layer of lemony ricotta before piling in the blueberries, and took things a step further by making a mixed berry jam and swirling it into vanilla ice cream.
 If you're not into a la mode you can certainly skip this step, but I must say it tastes pretty amazing.

-Blueberry picking season in Jersey isn’t in full swing until the beginning of July, but these beauties are widely available year round so there’s no reason to hold off putting them to delicious use.
+We're still about a month or so away from blueberry picking season here in NJ, but these beauties are widely available year round so there's no reason to wait putting them to delicious use.
 Feel free to use a medley of berries too!

-I then spread ricotta mixed with lemon zest over the dough and piled in the blueberries coated with fine caster sugar, cornstarch and fresh thyme leaves.
+Then spread ricotta mixed with lemon zest over the dough and pile on the blueberries coated with fine caster sugar, cornstarch and fresh thyme leaves.
 Caster sugar is finer than granulated sugar and on the pricey side.
-You can totally sub granulated sugar; you’ll just use a bit more.
+You can totally substitute regular granulated sugar; you'll just use a bit more.
+The cornstarch helps thicken the berries' juices as they burst while baking.

 The beauty of galettes is they are meant to be rustic and imperfect so no need to fret over having perfectly uniform pleats.
-Brushing the edges with some beaten egg and sprinkling of raw sugar will give the crust a sweetened, golden sheen.
+Brushing the edges with an egg wash and sprinkling raw sugar over the crust will give it a sweetened, golden sheen.

-In just about an hour you’ll have a gorgeous galette with a crisp yet tender crust swaddling the thyme-laced bubbling berries.
-Go a la mode, a dollop of whipped cream, or dig in as is.
-Regardless, you’ll love every bite.
-Enjoy!
+In just about an hour you'll have a gorgeous galette with a crisp yet tender crust encasing all that bubbling blueberry deliciousness.
+Go a la mode, or top with a dollop of whipped cream or dig in as is.
+Regardless, you'll love every bite.
+Hope you enjoy!

 - Roasted Strawberry Lemon Cream Trifles